 We aren’t alerted to notice or called to aspire to the the radical brand of bold and selfless leadership of Ruth the Moabitess or to follow the example of the hungry-to-learn Mary of Bethany and her courageous solo affirmation of Jesus’ mission on the eve of his crucifixion.

 We completely miss how, for example, the young slave girl Hagar, barren Hannah, and the washed up childless widow Naomi are at least three female shapers of Judaeo-Christian theology.
 Hagar teaches us the intimate side of the God “who sees me.”
 Hannah’s theology informs us of God’s sovereign rule over everything from the womb to the throne.
 Naomi reassures us of God’s stubborn relentless love (hesed) for us, what Sally Lloyd-Jones described as “Never Stopping, Never Giving Up, Unbreaking, Always and Forever Love.”
 The theology of all three women shows up in the writings of King David and is indispensable truth for believers in every generation.

 It is time we reclaimed these women’s stories and reinstalled their portraits in their rightful place as Role Models for women and girls today.
-Without them, we will inevitably lower the bar for ourselves and our daughters when kingdom matters are every day at stake, when earth is emitting a distress signal, and when we cannot spare anyone in the monumental gospel ministry Jesus has entrusted to us.
+Without them, we will inevitably lower the bar for ourselves and our daughters when kingdom matters are every day at stake.
+Earth is emitting a distress signal, and we cannot spare anyone in the monumental gospel movement Jesus entrusted to us.

 So celebrate National Women’s History Month and rekindle your own passion to join the stream of godly female history by reclaiming the bold legacy of women in the Bible.

 Although every book I’ve written (including Malestrom) offers a fresh re-look at the stories of women in the Bible, a great place to start is with Half the Church: Recapturing God’s Global Vision for Women.
 If you already have a copy, now would be a good time to re-read it.